Nevada plays Fresno State in MWC Tournament

 BOTTOM LINE: Nevada plays in the MWC Tournament against Fresno State.

-The Wolf Pack are 8-12 against MWC opponents and 8-3 in non-conference play.
-Nevada is 1-5 in games decided by less than 4 points.
+The Wolf Pack have gone 8-12 against MWC teams, with an 8-3 record in non-conference play.
+Nevada scores 72.3 points and has outscored opponents by 4.2 points per game.

-The Bulldogs are 2-18 in MWC play.
-Fresno State is fourth in the MWC with 8.8 offensive rebounds per game led by Elijah Price averaging 3.1.
+The Bulldogs are 2-18 against MWC teams.
+Fresno State has a 1-20 record against teams over .500.

-The teams meet for the third time this season.
-Nevada won 94-69 in the last matchup on Feb.
-11. Nick Davidson led Nevada with 25 points, and Jasir Tremble led Fresno State with 19 points.
+The teams square off for the third time this season.
+Nevada won the last meeting 94-69 on Feb.
+11. Nick Davidson scored 25 to help lead Nevada to the win, and Jasir Tremble scored 19 points for Fresno State.

-TOP PERFORMERS: Xavier Dusell is shooting 41.9% from beyond the arc with 2.1 made 3-pointers per game for the Wolf Pack, while averaging 7.9 points.
-Kobe Sanders is shooting 52.5% and averaging 18.4 points over the last 10 games.
+TOP PERFORMERS: Davidson is scoring 15.7 points per game with 6.4 rebounds and 2.9 assists for the Wolf Pack.
+Kobe Sanders is averaging 18.4 points and 4.5 assists over the past 10 games.

-Jalen Weaver is shooting 38.0% and averaging 12.5 points for the Bulldogs.
-Brian Amuneke is averaging 2.3 made 3-pointers over the last 10 games.
+Jalen Weaver averages 1.4 made 3-pointers per game for the Bulldogs, scoring 12.5 points while shooting 31.6% from beyond the arc.
+Brian Amuneke is shooting 45.8% and averaging 12.9 points over the past 10 games.

 LAST 10 GAMES: Wolf Pack: 5-5, averaging 71.9 points, 26.6 rebounds, 14.4 assists, 6.2 steals and 3.3 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 68.1 points per game.